dspages/Events/README.md

 # Features

-- You can view all events and this index page contains a link to each individual event
+- You can view all events and this index page contains a link to each individual event.
+This is powered by the indexing logic in app/controllers/events_controller.rb as well as app/views/events/index.html.erb
-- When viewing an event, you can see all of its attendees
+- When viewing an event, you can see all of its attendees.
+This showcases a view and controller and also a model-level ActiveRecord association in app/models/event.rb
-- You can also access a JSON of all people using the api/people path
+- You can also access a JSON of all people using the api/people path.
+The code for this feature is in app/controllers/api/people_controller.rb